 Are “Professional Objectives” and LinkedIn summaries still a thing these days?
 Do people read them or just pass over them to read the work history or connections?
 As recruiters, we generally appreciate them, because when well written, they help us get a clear idea of who the candidate is, and what he/she is looking for.
 But, "well written" is the key here - check out our advice:

-Outline your content (before you even start writing)...
+Before you even start writing, take a moment to brainstorm.
 What are the most important experience and skills you want to share?
 Keep in mind that the first two sentences are the most important because that’s what everyone sees.
 On LinkedIn, they’ll have to click to read more based on what your first two sentences say.